trevismd/statannotations/README.md

 Please use the latest v0.3.2 release if you must keep `statannot`'s API in your code, but are looking for bug fixes we have covered.

-Indeed, the statannot interface, at least until its version 0.2.3, is usable in statannotations until v.0.3.x, which already provides additional features (see corresponding branch).
+`statannot`'s interface, at least until its version 0.2.3, is usable in statannotations until v.0.3.x, which already provides additional features (see corresponding branch).